 Some time ago, I wrote down all the applications and routines I use to maintain digital balance.
 You can also check out my article on small digital helpers.

-And if you want to learn as much as possible about digital balance and life offline, I’ll be happy to see you at one of my Digital wellbeing courses.
+And if you want to learn as much as possible about digital balance and life offline, I'll be happy to see you at one of my places Digital well-being courses.

 Still a little lost?
 Is something missing from the list?
 Let me know!